 These Frosted Sugar Cookies are even better than what you’d find in the bakery and can be customized any way you like.
 Be prepared for them to disappear fast!

-I first baked up a batch of these frosted sugar cookies in 2013, so I figured it was time for another batch of this top-notch soft sugar cookies recipe.
+I first baked up a batch of this frosted sugar cookie recipe in 2013, so I figured it was time for another batch of this top-notch soft sugar cookies recipe.
 Since it’s close to Valentine’s Day, I grabbed my heart cookie cutters and went to work!

 What’s in a Lofthouse Cookie?